bjoaquinc/hunyo-mcp-server/DEVELOPMENT.md

 # 3. You're ready to develop!
 ```

 That's it!
-Hatch automatically reads `pyproject.toml` and sets up everything you need.
+Our modern **hatch-only** setup automatically reads `pyproject.toml` and sets up everything you need with perfect CI/local consistency.

 ## 📋 Prerequisites